Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 and is administered every time the behavior

-is performed.— Valarie V. Tynes, veterinary behaviorist
+— Valarie V. Tynes, veterinary behaviorist

 2. Your Dog May Associate You Negatively